11 Statistics About Bruxism That You Won’t Believe –

 Since the jaw is powerful.
 It can exert up to 250 pounds of pressure on a single tooth.

 If you suspect that you are suffering from teeth grinding, there is 1 doctor you need to visit: your dentist.
-Dental check-ups are needed so that any problems caused by your teeth grinding can be treated before further damages.
+Dental check-ups are needed so that any problems caused by your teeth grinding can be treated before further damage occures.

 How many treatments are available to treat bruxism?

-There is no treatment necessary on how to stop bruxism because it is manageable.
+There is no treatment necessary to stop most bruxism because it is manageable.
 However, if the problem is severe, there are 3 approaches to alleviate bruxism:

 - Dental approach or using splints and mouthguards, and CPAP machines.